The Master and Margarita: Contemporary Russians

 An author who wrote a novel about the meeting of Pontius Pilate and Yeshua Ha-Notsri (Jesus of Nazareth), which was rejected by the Soviet literary bureaucracy, ruining his career.
 He is "detained for questioning" for three months by the secret police because of a false report by an unscrupulous neighbor.
 Later, having been driven to the point of insanity by the critics (as the Master describes in Chapter 13), he is committed to a psychiatric clinic, where Bezdomny meets him.
-Little else is given about this character's past other than his belief that his life began to have meaning when he met Margarita.
+Little else is given about this character's past life beyond his work in a museum and a vague recollection of an unnamed wife, and his belief that his life began to have meaning when he met Margarita.
 Underscoring this point, the Master wears a hat with an "M" on it, made for and given to him by Margarita.
 The Master claims that he renounced his own name, further demonstrating his symbolic identity.
 The Master is an author surrogate for Bulgakov himself, as he represents Bulgakov's own struggles with censorship, criticism and stifled creativity in the Soviet Union.
 Further underscoring the Master's role as Bulgakov's shadow, The Master's title allegedly stems from a nickname that the United States Ambassador to the Soviet Union William Bullitt coined for Bulgakov.